daveenci-ai/daveenci-ai-crm-business-cards/README.md

-# Business Card CRM Processing Service
+# Business Card CRM API

-A simple Flask-based web service that receives business card contact information and stores it in a PostgreSQL database.
+A modern Node.js Express API that receives business card contact information and stores it in a PostgreSQL database.
 Designed to work with iPhone Shortcuts for seamless business card data collection.

 ## Features